MaciekTalaska/tinyppm/README.md

 Simple .ppm loader written in Rust.

-This is more of a toy project, I have written, to be able to easy reuse it for some of my experiments with 2d graphhics in Rust.
+This is more of a toy project, I have written, to be able to easy reuse it for some of my experiments with 2d graphics in Rust.

 Usage
 -----

+*v.0.20.0 Note:* I have added some error handling, as I believe the crate itself (library) should not exit when something unexpected (but not necessarily unrecoverable) happens.
+It is the responsibility of the consumer to decide what to do when error occurs.

 1. Add `tinyppm` to your `Cargo.toml`
 2. Call `read_image_data`: